-- A 600-word personal statement including their philosophical perspective, the relationship of their religious concerns and ethical values to their responsibilities as a teacher-scholar and leader in the church; an indication of what they hope to accomplish professionally in the future, and a topic for the dissertation if one has already been selected. - A significant research paper (term paper or thesis), normally written during MA or MDiv studies.
+• A 600-word personal statement including their philosophical perspective, the relationship of their religious concerns and ethical values to their responsibilities as a teacher-scholar

+- and leader in the church; an indication of what they hope to accomplish professionally in the future, and a topic for the dissertation if one has already been selected. - A significant research paper (term paper or thesis), normally written during MDiv studies.
 This paper should show the applicant's ability to carry out research and to present the results and conclusions of such work with correct English and acceptable style.
-The topic of this paper should coincide with the area of concentration.
+The topic of this paper should coincide with the area of emphasis within the student's chosen field of study.

 Language Requirements.
-Applicants must demonstrate proficiency in specified foreign languages either by passing language proficiency examinations or by taking specified graduate level language courses at Andrews University and earning a grade of B or above.
-Languages listed as Prerequisite must be passed by examination or course work before the student is accepted into Regular Status.
-Languages listed as Required are taken as part of the area of concentration.
-The language requirements in the different areas of study are listed below.
+Applicants must demonstrate proficiency in specified languages either by passing language proficiency examinations or by taking specified graduate level language courses at Andrews University and earning a grade of B or above.
+The language requirements for the ThD degree are advanced Hebrew and advanced Greek and reading knowledge of French and German.